pc2/SLASH/README.md

 This repository contains the VRT API implementation, along with examples.

-The project was tested with AMD Vivado & Vitis tools version 2024.2.
+The project was tested with AMD Vivado & Vitis tools version 2024.2, kernel version 5.15.
 ## Dependencies

 - libxml2
-- ZeroMQ (zmq) for emulation
+- ZeroMQ (zmq) for emulation & simulation
-- jsoncpp for emulation
+- jsoncpp for emulation & simulation

 To install the dependencies: